Banchory: History

 The name is thought to be derived from an early Christian settlement founded by St Ternan.
 It is claimed that Ternan was a follower of St Ninian.
 Tradition has it that he established his settlement on the banks of the River Dee on what was later to become the kirkyard of the medieval parish of Banchory-Ternan.
 The village and parish retained the name until the 1970s.
 The original Gaelic form is almost identical to that of Bangor, of similar meaning, and also the site of a monastery, in Northern Ireland.
 Relics associated with St. Ternan were preserved by hereditary keepers at Banchory until the Scottish Reformation.
 Two early Christian cross-slabs survive in or near the old churchyard on the site of the early church.
 One is built into a corner of the 'mort house' in the churchyard, and shows two crosses incised in a worn pink granite slab.
 The other is a ringed cross in relief built into the wall facing the main road outside the churchyard.

+Glen o' Dee Hospital was the first sanitorium to be built in Scotland.
+It was designed by George Coutts of Aberdeen and opened in 1900.
+It was constructed mainly of timber with a central tower of Hill of Fare granite.
+All rooms had balconies and verandas and faced south across the river.
+Access corridors ran along the north side.
+A recreation pavilion was later added to the south‑east, below the dining‑hall.
+On 13 October 2016 the former hospital was destroyed by fire.
+Two 13-year-old boys were later charged by the police in connection with the blaze.

+From 1946 to 1986, lavender fields were in production in Banchory and the industry made the town world famous.